 Under the provisions of the Washington Naval Limitation Treaty of 1922, most of the ships armed with these guns were scrapped during the mid-1920s.
 Many of their guns were then transferred to the US Army where they were employed as coastal artillery.
 At the end of World War II, some of these guns were sold to Brazil for use in their coastal batteries.

 In 1908 AP projectiles were fitted with a longer ballistic cap of 7crh which improved their penetration ability at longer ranges.

 Constructionally, the Mark 5 was essentially a lengthened 12"/40 (30.5 cm) Mark 4.
 The Mark 6 was very similar except that it had seven hoops vs. six in the Mark 5.
 It is not clear if any Mark 6 guns were actually used in service.

-A note on sources: Appendix D of "U.S. Battleships: An Illustrated Design History" by Norman Friedman states that the USS Connecticut (B-18) and USS Mississippi (B-23) classes carried 12"/40 (30.5 cm) guns.
-Other sources disagree and state that they carried 12"/45 (30.5 cm) guns.
-Through an analysis of several photographs and, ironically, aided by notes in another book by Dr. Friedman, "US Naval Weapons," I have concluded that these ships actually carried the 12"/45 (30.5 cm) gun and that Dr. Friedman in "U.S. Battleships" is in error.
+A note on sources: Appendix D of "U.S. Battleships: An Illustrated Design History" by Norman Friedman states that the USS Connecticut (B-18) and USS Mississippi (B-23) battleship classes carried 12"/40 (30.5 cm) guns.
+Other sources disagree and state that these ships carried 12"/45 (30.5 cm) guns.
+Through an analysis of information in "United States Naval Guns: Their Marks and Modifications," several photographs and, ironically, aided by notes in another book by Dr. Friedman, "US Naval Weapons," I have concluded that these ships actually carried the 12"/45 (30.5 cm) gun and that Dr. Friedman in "U.S. Battleships" is in error.

 The data that follows is specifically for the 12"/45 (30.5 cm) Mark 5 Mod 9.